Jumbub/jumbub/README.md

-# Hi there! 👋

-I'm Jamie Bray, a software engineer with a passion for optimizing code and building cool projects.
-Welcome to my GitHub profile!

 ## [Maximizing Web Performance ⚡️](https://github.com/Jumbub/game-of-life-js)

 JavaScript is faster than people expect, in this project I highlight techniques for optimizing it for speed and efficiency: